 Autumn in the gardens at Baddesley Clinton

-Baddesley's a great place to enjoy a leisurely stroll in the autumn sun and take in the glorious colours, not only of the leaves but also in our famous dahlia border.
+Baddesley's a great place to enjoy a leisurely stroll in the autumn sun and take in the glorious colours of the leaves and late border flowers.

 A stroll round the lake is always lovely, and will become even more spectacular as the leaves turn colour.